mindkin/hourfleet/docs/integrations.md

 ## Integrations
 Hourfleet depends on one mandatory third-party integration ([Stripe](http://stripe.com)), and supports a number of optional third-party integrations.
 In all cases, configuring this integration requires you to
 1. Sign in to your account with the integraton provider
-1. Locate one of more API keys
+1. Create Restricted API keys - one Publishable and the other Secret
 1. Send those API keys to `admin@mindkin.co.nz` and then delete any reference to these keys from your computer.
 Remember to check your email's Sent Items too.

 ### Stripe